 We’re celebrating 10 Years of our Centre for Advanced Training (CAT) programme.

 For a decade the scheme has been identifying and developing exceptional young dance talent from across the East Midlands.
-As part of our celebrations we will be shining a light on 10 Dance4 CAT past and present student stories.
+As part of our celebrations we will be shining a light on 10 Dance4 CAT student stories from students past and present.

 Charlotte Started her training on the CAT programme in 2016.
 Now in her final year, Charlotte will be leaving to begin her training in dance at Falmouth University in September 2020.
 As well as being a CAT Student, Charlotte is also a member of the National Youth Dance Company and Next Door Dance Youth Dance Company.

 How did you discover the CAT programme?A dance teacher at school told a friend and myself about the audition and we just went along for the fun of it, to experience something new, and the rest follows from there.